Article

 System Testing vs Integration Testing

 Throughout the whole software development life cycle (SDLC) process, there is a large number of tests that should be run to ensure that the software works perfectly in every aspect.
 This article will present the differences between these two valuable test types: System Testing and Integration Testing.
-Both of those tests play a key role in every software development process and every tester should become familiar with them.

 Definition of System Testing

 The system testing is executed mostly by test engineers and only after the integration testing is done.
 In system testing, there is no need for internal code knowledge because it includes black-box testing techniques only.
-This particular testing can be categorized into functional testing (unit testing, regression testing, etc) and non-functional testing (performance testing, security testing, and more).
+This particular testing can be categorized into functional testing (unit testing, regression testing, etc.) and non-functional testing (performance testing, security testing, and more).

 Definition of Integration Testing

 Integration testing is when performing tests on multiple different modules and components together.
 The purpose of this testing is to examine how those various modules interact with each other.
-Firstly, every module is tested separately to make sure it works smoothly and afterward the integration test is executed to check the performance of those modules collectively.
+Firstly, every module is tested separately to make sure it works smoothly and afterward, the integration test is executed to check the performance of those modules collectively.

 The integration testing is performed before the system testing and after the unit testing.
 This specific testing can be executed by QA testers, test engineers, and also developers.
 There are a few ways to perform integration tests like big-bang integration testing, top-down integration testing, bottom-up integration testing, and so on.
 Using a test plan could help significantly in the process of integration testing.